waroir20/golang-learner/README.md

   - JSON serialization and deserialization from HTTP request
   - Simple struct validation
   - Http Status codes
+### 4. Databases
+   Work on implementing the operations All, Create, DeleteById, GetById, and Update methods for this simple User repository.
+   *__Note__: a bare-bones implementation of TestContainers, establishing a Postgres connection, and wiring up the integration test have been provided for you.*

+   #### TODO
+   Implement the [Database operations](4/repository.go) and their respective [Integration test cases](4/repository_test.go)

+  #### Learning Objectives:
+  - Relational Database operations using the [GORM](https://github.com/go-gorm/gorm) (Golang Object Relational Model) Library, [documentation](https://gorm.io).
+  - Use of TestContainers for integration testing
+  - Use of lifecycle hooks for structs (based on them implementing a framework's interfaces)
+  - Writing and testing your own code
 ### N. Capstone Full-Stack-App
    Previously you have created a working full stack application with a simple UI, a backend logic layer, and a persistence tier.
    Your goal will be to recreate that logic layer which has been written in Java/Python/C++ in Go (the goal is to understand that go is a fungible substitute for another backend language).
    __It is important to make as few changes to the UI and DB layers as possible__ (*ideally no changes are needed, you are exchanging one set of APIs for another*).

+   #### TODO
+   - Implement your previous Java backend application [TODO]() in golang
+   - Utilize your existing UI (HTML/Javascript) app (Minimal changes please)
+   - Utilize your existing MySQL database
+   - Prepare to give a brief demo of your working project and beable to answer simple questions

   #### Learning Objectives:
   - Serving a UI from a golang application